andresmoschini/PrivateInformationManager/README.md

+# Private Information Manager JavaScript Application

+It is a POC to lern to use &lt;angular/&gt; based on angular-seed (see below)

 # angular-seed — the seed for &lt;angular/&gt; apps

 This project is an application skeleton for a typical [angular](http://angularjs.org/) web app.
 You